Story CraftPro Guide

 Reference: Randy Ingermanson, How to Write a Novel Using the Snowflake Method (Advanced Fiction Writing, 2000s).

-• If your pacing is off: Map your manuscript against the Save the Cat beats.
-The percentage markers will reveal exactly where your story sags.
+• Pacing feels off?
+Map your draft against the Save the Cat beats.
+Those percentage markers will show you exactly where your story sags — it's almost eerie how precise it is.

 Frequently Asked Questions